-When you look around our Farmers Market, you may notice what appears to be a standard hot dog cart under the banner of Wa’s Kobe Dog or Wagyu world.
+When you look around our Farmers Market, you may notice what appears to be a standard vendor under the banner of Wa’s Kobe Dog or Wagyu world.
 The more knowledgeable of beef eaters might notice a difference.
 Words like Kobe and Wagyu will make the most seasoned foodies drool at sheer mention.

 Kobe beef-(KO-BEH) refers to beef from the Tajima strain of Wagyu cattle, raised in Japan’s Hyogo Prefecture according to rules as set out by the Kobe Beef Marketing and Distribution Promotion Association.
 The meat is a delicacy renowned for its flavour, tenderness, and fatty, well-marbled texture.

 Kobe is to beef as Champagne is to sparkling wine.
 If it’s not from Champagne, France and made in a particular way, it can not be called Champagne.
 If it’s not from Kobe, Japan (Hyogo) and bred and raised a particular way it can not be called Kobe.
 Kobe beef is the most expensive and sought after beef in the world.
 The breed of cattle produces more marbling than any other variety and has a high ratio of unsaturated fat (the good for you stuff) that is rich in omega-3 and omega-6 fatty acids.
 It is very hard to get any meat out of Japan and they will never, ever sell the prized cattle.
 However, once upon a time in the 1990’s 200 cattle were allowed out.
 And believe it or not, a few of those ended up in Puslinch.